Out-of-school Children Enrollment Campaign Starts - UrduPoint

 The government was working to enhance the total number of educational institution which was around14,979 institutions in the province, he said.

-He further told that the government was committed to ensure the teachers' availability in school and sack the ghost teachers under the programme of educational emergency.
+He further told that the government was committed to ensure the teachers' availability in school and ever child is in school under the programme of educational emergency.